hphelion/documentation/devplatform/workbook/database/database.node.md

 4. The **MySQL** check box should be checked.
 If it is not, check it.
 5. Click **Save**.

 **Note**: If a more durable or scalable MySQL database service is needed, configure your ALS cluster to use a database instance or master/slave pair provided by the Database Service.
-For more information, refer to Connecting the Database Service with ALS.
+For more information, refer to [Creating a Database Instance in the Database Service](/helion/devplatform/createdatabase/) and [Connecting the Database Service with ALS](/helion/devplatform/connectdatabase/).

 ##Download the Application Files
 [Click here to access the download directory.](https://github.com/HelionDevPlatform/helion-mysql-node/)